Popmotion/popmotion/packages/popmotion-pose/docs/api/react/supported-values.md

 ---
 title: Supported values
-description: A list of supported values in Pose.
+description: A list of supported values in Pose for React.
 category: react
 ---